-In line with its multi-stakeholder nature, which tends to enhance the interactivity and sharing of experiences among the members, the Global Compact has a network structure which is open to the participation of different actors: firms, business organizations, trade unions, civil society organizations, public bodies, institutions of the academic world, research centres, etc. can all join the Global Compact.
-At the same time each stakeholder is able to make a specific contribution to the Global Compact and from time to time to take on the role of key business partner in promoting sustainability.
+In line with its multi-stakeholder nature, which tends to enhance the interactivity and sharing of experiences among the members, the United Nations Global Compact has a network structure which is open to the participation of different actors: firms, business organizations, trade unions, civil society organizations, public bodies, institutions of the academic world, research centres, etc. can all join the UN Global Compact.
+At the same time each stakeholder is able to make a specific contribution to the UN Global Compact and from time to time to take on the role of key business partner in promoting sustainability.

-- Trade unions can, on the one hand, contribute to the definition of international workers' rights and, on the other hand, participate together with the International Labor Organization (ILO) to verify the real implementation of these rights in different countries.
+- Trade Unions can, on the one hand, contribute to the definition of international workers' rights and, on the other hand, participate together with the International Labor Organization (ILO) to verify the real implementation of these rights in different countries.

 - Civil society organizations provide their skills and problem-solving capacities.
-Furthermore, they contribute to the checking of initiatives and to the validation of the Global Compact within society.
+Furthermore, they contribute to the checking of initiatives and to the validation of the UN Global Compact within society.

 - Universities have a key role as agents of change.
-To develop this role, the Global Compact has set up and promoted a platform for Principles for Responsible Management Education, establishing a framework for the voluntary action of the academic community on the education of future business leaders, undertaking research and facilitating dialogue.
+To develop this role, the UN Global Compact has set up and promoted a platform for Principles for Responsible Management Education, establishing a framework for the voluntary action of the academic community on the education of future business leaders, undertaking research and facilitating dialogue.